In this short article, we will understand, how are rockets able to change their directions after launch and in space.

 “Gimbal” is a pivoted support that allows the rotation of an object about a single axis.

 Case 3: On the rocket at the right, the nozzle has been deflected to the right and the nose is moved to the left.
-As like the above case a torque is generated which make the rocket’s nose to turn right.
+As in the above case, a torque is generated which makes the rocket’s nose turn right.

-Now let’s try to understand gimballed thrust in case of Falcon 9 rocket.
+Now let’s try to understand gimballed thrust in the case of the Falcon 9 rocket.
 All Merlin 1-D engines are equipped with a gimbal joint.

 Please check this video showing the Gimbal in action (in a test setup).
 This is not of Falcon 9, the actual motion is quite similar.

 - “Mechanics and Thermodynamics of Propulsion”, (ISBN 020152483, 1992, 2nd Edition) by Philip G Hill and Carl R Peterson, Addison Wesley.

 - “Space Flight Dynamics”, by William E. Wiesel, Mc-Graw Hill.